-Only a crazy person would argue with a statistic.
-I do dispute the statistics.
-I do dispute the reasons given for divorce aren’t the real reasons people get divorces.
+I get that only a crazy person argues with a statistic but I will anyway.
+The causes given for divorce aren’t the real reasons people get divorces.
 The statistical reasons given are actually just symptoms of the actual causes of divorce.
 We will never change the divorce rate until we get real about why people divorce.

 Marriages struggle and die not because of big problems that cannot be worked out.
 Relationships struggle and die for three far less discussed reasons.

 According to the trusty word wizards at Dictionary.com selfishness is defined as “ being devoted to or caring only for one’s own interests, benefits, welfare, etc. regardless of others”.
 When we carry an attitude of selfishness into marriage it manifests itself in a lack of thoughtfulness or consideration for others.
 A friend (who has since repented) confessed that for years he bought his wife a big beautiful chocolate cake every year on her birthday.
 Not because she loved chocolate (she hated it passionately) but because he loved chocolate and it was a good excuse for him to eat the kind of cake he liked.
 Over time selfishness erodes positive feelings and leaves the other person (no matter how long-suffering they may be) feeling hurt and possibly even vengeful towards their spouse.
 If by some miracle the marriage survives, the love won’t.

 Most Christians have heard the commands given to husbands and wives in Ephesians 5:22-33.
 Women are told to submit to their husbands and husbands are commanded to love their wives.
 What most Christians don’t know is that the verse directly preceding those verses (Ephesians 5:21) commands spouses to “submit to one another out of reverence for Christ.”
 Mutual submission is the act of adopting an attitude of mutual cooperation and compromise in all things.
 Submitting to one another in marriage may mean having sex more often than you would prefer or doing chores that don’t necessarily appeal to you after a long day at work.
 Mutual submission means giving rather than taking and not holding a grudge over what you don’t get.